Inside the Glass House

 Inside the Glass House is the debut album by Detroit-based soul group the Glass House, released in 1971 on the Invictus label.

 History

 The album featured three singles, one of them that became a hit.
 The first single, "Crumbs off the Table", peaked at No. 59 on the Hot 100 and No. 7 on the R&B chart.
 "If It Ain't Love, It Don't Matter" peaked at No. 42 on the R&B chart.
-"Look What We've Done to Love" peaked at No. 101 on the Hot 100 and on No. 31 R&B.
+"Look What We've Done to Love" peaked at No. 101 on the Hot 100 and on No. 31 R&B. The album track, "Touch Me Jesus", was originally recorded by the Blossoms, which resulted in a lawsuit being filed in June 1971.

 Reception

 Andrew Hamilton of AllMusic stated "Ty Hunter's falsetto croons the hurting lyrics about the perils of taking love for granted, the LP version flows over four minutes, the single only gave you 2:45 of the harmonious ballad.
 Their biggest record, "Crumbs Off the Table" led by Payne, has snappy lyrics and a hesitating groove."